borisdivjak/sharp-ia/interventions.md

 # Interventions

 {% capture content %}
-SHARP offers the entire range of [NICE recommended interventions for psychosis](https://www.nice.org.uk/guidance/conditions-and-diseases/mental-health-and-behavioural-conditions/psychosis-and-schizophrenia).
+SHARP offers the entire range of [NICE recommended interventions for psychosis](https://www.nice.org.uk/guidance/conditions-and-diseases/mental-health-and-behavioural-conditions/psychosis-and-schizophrenia) delivered by psychologist and Occupational Therapists.
+We provide a research hub that offers additional support to people via pilot studies including a broad range of newly researched interventions currently not available anywhere else.
-We also provide a research hub that offers additional support to people via pilot studies.
-We have been able to offer a broad range of newly researched interventions currently not on offer anywhere else.
 We also offer a range of wellbeing initiatives in partnership with the wider community.
 We tailor each programme to individual's needs according to mind, body and flow.
 {% endcapture %}

 {% include section-lead-text.html %}